hamishcoleman/lstz/README.md

 ## Example Output

-(Due to technical limitations with github markdown processing, the three different shades of foreground colour and the current hour highlight with a background colour are probably not visible to you in this example)
+(Due to technical limitations with github markdown processing, this example doesnt show the dim colours for "sleepy" times and the current hour is shown with square brackets instead of a reverse video highlight)

 <pre>
 $ ./lstz.py